 * The Archaeological site of Lykeion

-* Kerameicos: This area was once occupied by potters.
-Also the oldest and largest attic cemetery is here.
+* Kerameicos: Potters once occupied this area.
+It's also the oldest and largest attic cemetery still standing.

 * Roman Agora